open-sdg/open-sdg/docs/translation.md

 ## Available translation-related variables

-In addition to the `t` variable for displaying translations, there are 3 other Liquid variables of general use:
+In addition to the `page.t` variable for displaying translations, there are 3 other Liquid variables of general use:

-* `default_language`: The 2-letter code for the default language
-* `current_language`: The 2-letter code for the current language
+* `page.language`: The 2-letter code for the current language
-* `current_language_public`: Version of the code for use in public URLs
+* `page.language_public`: Version of the code for use in public URLs
-* `baseurl_folder`: The subfolder that should be added for all internal links
+* `page.baseurl`: A version of site.baseurl including any language code

 These variables are available in all Jekyll documents.